Need help with booking? Send us a message.

 Over the course of 10 to 11 days, the Helambu Ama Yangri Trek takes you through a variety of landscapes—from subtropical forests and terraced fields to alpine meadows and rocky ridges.
 You will experience diverse weather conditions, with cool mornings and warmer afternoons.
 Each day includes several hours of trekking, balanced with time for rest, photography, and cultural encounters.

-Accommodation is primarily in cozy teahouses, offering basic but comfortable lodging with delicious home-cooked meals featuring local Nepali and Tibetan cuisine.
+Accommodation is primarily in cosy teahouses, offering basic but comfortable lodging with delicious home-cooked meals featuring local Nepali and Tibetan cuisine.
 You will interact with welcoming locals, visit ancient monasteries, and explore traditional villages, gaining insight into the spiritual life and customs of the Helambu region.
 The highlight is the early morning climb to Ama Yangri Peak for spectacular Himalayan vistas.
 The trek ends with a drive back to Kathmandu, where you can relax and reflect on your journey.

 Daily Experience Highlights: